Open Ad Hoc Teamwork with Cooperative Game Theory: Experiments

 \subsection{Main Results}

-We initially address Questions 1 and 2 through experiments conducted on the original versions of Wolfpack and LBF, as depicted in Fig.~\ref{fig:main_results}.
+We initially address Question 1 through experiments conducted on the original versions of Wolfpack and LBF, as depicted in Fig.~\ref{fig:main_results}.
 It is evident that CIAO-C outperforms GPL in the majority of scenarios with varying maximum numbers of agents.
 This not only verifies the correctness and effectiveness of our theory, irrespective of dynamic affinity graph structures but also demonstrates its capability in facilitating collaboration between the learner and temporary teammates in the open ad hoc teamwork problem.
-Consequently, the answer to Question 1 is affirmative.
 Upon comparing CIAO-C and CIAO-S, it becomes apparent that the star graph may be more effective in scenarios with fewer agents, whereas the complete graph exhibits greater effectiveness in scenarios with more agents.
 This observation aligns with the intuition that the direct influence from the learner to each teammate may not suffice as the number of agents increases.
 Instead, indirect influence, where a teammate is influenced by the learner to subsequently influence another teammate, becomes crucial.
-Therefore, the answer to Question 2 depends on the number of agents involved in the scenario.